 You can serve this lemon mint iced tea with:

-Cucumber beet salad, watermelon feta salad, or a simple green salad with nuts for fresh and hydrating, like the tea!
+- Cucumber beet salad, watermelon feta salad, or a simple green salad with nuts for fresh and hydrating, like this tea!

-With sandwiches like veg mayo sandwiches, chicken mayo sandwich, egg sandwiches.
+- With sandwiches like veg mayo sandwiches, chicken mayo sandwiches, and egg sandwiches.

-Pair well with egg such as veggie egg bites, egg paratha, Vietnamese styled omelette and egg fry masala.
+- Pair well with eggs such as veggie egg bites, egg paratha, Vietnamese-style omelette, and egg fry masala.

-With light sweet snack like jam filled puffs, dual color cookies, puff pastry tarts, scones, mini muffin, and dry fruit balls.
+- With light, sweet snacks like jam-filled puffs, dual color cookies, puff pastry tarts, scones, mini muffins, and dry fruit balls.

 - Use fresh ingredients for the best, natural flavor.